Dr Elizabeth Geary Keohane

 - René Magritte

-I convene L1 Non-Beginners French and, in the 2017-2018 academic year, I am convening a new Honours Option entitled Writing the Visual.
+I convene L1 Non-Beginners French and an Honours Option entitled Writing the Visual.

 I have previously convened the Travel Writing Honours Option.